directoryxx/inosoft-test/README.md

+# Inosoft Test

-This App tested on Linux & Mac Maybe it will face some issues when trying at Windows.
+This App tested on Linux & Mac Maybe it will face some issues when trying it at Windows.
 If you faced it try to run it from powershell.

 ## Installation